 The Bayou Culture Collaborative offers several workshops and presentations on the human dimension of environmental change that can be presented to various audiences, including arts and culture networks, planners, environmentalists, mental health professionals, social workers, and the general public.
 Workshops can vary in length from 1.5 to 3 hours.
 Shorter presentations are available.
 CEUs are available.

-The two types of workshops are:
+The types of workshops include:

-CULTURAL STRATEGIES FOR CLIMATE ADAPTATION AND MIGRATION
+CULTURAL STRATEGIES FOR ENVIRONMENTAL ADAPTATION AND MIGRATION

 Presented by Maida Owens and Shana Walton